sbland/fortran_environment/README.md

 ## Licences for externals
 pFUnit Licence - https://github.com/Goddard-Fortran-Ecosystem/pFUnit/blob/master/LICENSE

-## WAF Build Tool
-The Fortran code is built using the Waf\_ build tool.
-This requires Python 2.5 or newer (including 3.x) to be available.
-If any errors with waf check if update needed (See troubleshooting at bottom).

 # Environment Setup (DOCKER) - Min
 This creates a minimal environment for running fortran

 ## Dependencies
 You will need docker in order to create a virtual environment to run the fortran model.
 See the docker dependencies section below

-You also need clone pfUnit and its submodules `cd vendor/` && `git clone https://github.com/Goddard-Fortran-Ecosystem/pFUnit.git --recursive`
+For testing you will need pfUnit and its submodules `cd vendor/` && `git clone https://github.com/Goddard-Fortran-Ecosystem/pFUnit.git --recursive`

 ## Build and Run